What the Numbers Mean

 For example, the 2001 impact factor for Psychological Review is the average number of citations during the year 2001 to articles that the Review published during 1999 or 2000.

 The lists posted here are not intended to be exhaustive.
-The lists focus on the 704 journals that are most central to business as indicated by citations.
-The listed journals had been cited at least eleven times by at least one of the business journals between 2000 and 2007.
-For this purpose, the initial “business journals” were the 176 journals that ISI classified as falling into business, business finance, industrial relations, or management.
+The lists focus on the journals that are most central to business as indicated by citations.
+The listed journals were cited at least eleven times by one of the "business" journals between 2000 and 2007.
+For this purpose, the initial “business journals” were the ones that ISI classified as falling into business, business finance, industrial relations, or management.

 Exponential smoothing gives more weight to more recent data.
-I varied the smoothing coefficients while comparing the actual outcomes for 1990 with estimates generated from the 1981-89 data.
-The smallest average errors occurred when estimates of the current values give 50% weight to the most recent observation, 25% weight to the next most recent, 12.5% weight to the third most recent, and so on.
-However, the estimates of trends give only 25% weight to the most recent observation, 19% weight to the next most recent, 14% weight to the third most recent, and so on.
+I varied the smoothing coefficients while comparing the actual outcomes for 2009 with estimates generated from the 1998-2007 data.
+The smallest average errors occurred when estimates of the current values give 45% weight to the most recent observation, 24.75% weight to the next most recent, 13.613% weight to the third most recent, and so on.
+However, the estimates of trends give much less weight to the most recent data - only 22.5% weight to the most recent observation, 17.44% weight to the next most recent, 13.51% weight to the third most recent, and so on.

 What Do Citation Rates Mean?

 Journals with larger circulations tend to receive more citations.
 However, if one controls for circulation, journals published by professional societies receive fewer citations than do independent journals.
-It seems likely that this is because journals published by professional societies are mailed to more people than actually read them.
+It seems likely that this is because journals published by professional societies go to more people than actually read them.

 American journals tend to get more citations than foreign ones, especially ones in foreign languages.
 These lower citation rates afflict even British journals that have high standing in the United Kingdom, such as the British Journal of Psychology, Organization Studies, or the Journal of Management Studies.